 Some policies may extend coverage to include your lost wages, pain and suffering, decreased earning capacity, property damages, repairs to your car, and punitive damages.
 Policies vary, so be sure you understand the type of coverage you carry.

-In accidents of this nature, it’s essential to notify the police of the accident.
+In accidents of this nature, it’s essential to notify the police of the accident immediately after the crash.
 Most uninsured motorists will receive a citation for failing to carry adequate insurance.
 The satisfaction of knowing the other party will be fined may be the only compensation you receive from them for your accident.
+That’s why it is important to consider protecting yourself the moment you purchase insurance from a provider.

 Begin your own claim process as quickly as possible.
-You may also want to consult a motorcycle crash lawyer about the potential for filing a personal injury claim to seek restitution.
+You may also want to consult a Seattle car crash lawyer about the potential for filing a personal injury claim to seek restitution.

 Dealing with uninsured and underinsured motorists is a sad fact of life for many drivers.
 It is estimated that nearly 14% of motorists fail to carry adequate vehicle insurance.
 That means your chances of dealing with one of these drivers is greater than 1 in 10.
 For most drivers, that risk alone is enough to prompt them to add additional coverage to their existing auto policy.